 Green supply chain management, used in an effort to conserve the planet, may help organisations cut raw material prices and employ recycled resources, increasing revenues and improving firm performance.
 According to Geng et al. (2017), there are five major components in supply chain sustainability and business performance: economy, environment, and operations.
 Choi & Hwang (2015) discovered that green supply chain management may benefit firm performance, assisting organisations in developing modified environmental management that leads to improved firm performance.
-Green supply chain management has a favourable and significant influence on business performance, demonstrating that it may establish a competitive advantage and increase financial performance over time (Khan & Qianli, 2017).
+Green supply chain management has a favourable and significant influence on business performance over time (Khan & Qianli, 2017).
 There are disparities in corporate perspectives when it comes to implementing green supply chain management to boost firm performance because organisations need to understand the variables in green supply chain management so that they may be adopted and be sustainable in the company (Kuei et al., 2015).